Charcoal making is a fairly easy process, and requires a little equipment and some time.

 The Direct Method

 This is perhaps the easiest way to make charcoal.
-The direct method is to make a small fire in a container, then add wood to it.
-Once it is burning, you put the lid on to restrict the air and watch as white smoke and steam from the wood comes out of the holes in the lid.
+The direct method is to make a fire in a container, then add wood to it.
+Once it is burning, you cover the container loosely with a metal sheet to restrict the air.
+Watch as white smoke and steam from the wood comes out of the gaps around the cover.

 When it turns to a blue coloured smoke, any moisture from the wood has dried.
-You then completely stop any oxygen from entering the drum by closing off the holes.
+You then completely stop any oxygen from entering the container by closing off the holes or gaps.
 Sand or soil work well.
 Without air, there is no flame, so the wood inside smoulders and cools.
 Leave it for 24 hours before removing the lid, to ensure everything has cooled down.
 The container should have charcoal ready for use.

 The Indirect Method

-This method is to fill a steel container with wood, then build a fire around it.
+The indirect method of making charcoal is to fill a steel container with wood, then build a fire around it.
 Because of the amount of wood you need to burn to get charcoal using this method, it is more suited to making small amounts, perhaps for purposes other than cooking fuel.
 The benefit of the indirect method of charcoal making is that it allows you to produce small amounts fairly quickly.

 Build a fire in a safe area, or use a fire pit.
 Find a suitable metal container with a removable loose lid.
 Make a hole in the lid.
 It is important that the lid is loose, so that pressure doesn’t build up in the container as it heats, causing it to explode and possibly injure someone.